 Ecommerce Roles and Responsibilities

-When listing your company's eCommerce operations jobs, your first hire may be the head of ecommerce operations.
-Create an ecommerce job description template that lists all the duties required to develop a strategy for your online store's order fulfillment, shipping, and inventory management needs.
+When listing your company's e-commerce operations jobs, your first hire may be the head of ecommerce operations.
+Various titles can be used for this role including ecommerce operations manager, ecommerce operations specialist or ecommerce operations coordinator.
+Create an ecommerce job description template that lists all the duties required to develop a strategy for your online store's order fulfillment, shipping, and inventory management needs and choose a title based on the level of seniority your organization needs.
 The ideal candidate should be experienced in the following:

 - Retail operations and shipping logistics experience